 “When I met him, I found him to be a warm and sincere person, humble about his storytelling talents and his wonderful ability to make us laugh and cry at ourselves.
 We have lost a voice of humour, of compassion and of humanity.”

-At the Faculty of Arts and Science convocation ceremonies, McLean asked the graduating students to focus not on society’s ills but on what’s working, and to contribute to society as much as they can.
+At the convocation, McLean asked the graduating students to focus not on society’s ills but on what’s working, and to contribute to society as much as they can.

 “Your choice is how you will accept the responsibility of citizenship,” McLean said.
 “Do it joyfully.
 Spread optimism rather than cynicism; act with the understanding that we are all in this together.”